vskaret/vskaret.github.io/_posts/2023-02-21-first_post.md

 **Jupyter notebook tricks (given a function f):**

+* something. + click tab will show available methods for something
 * f?: displays function signature, docstring, file and type on running
 * f??: displays function source code on running
 * f: displays where the function is from and its parameters on running